- How to Get Rid of Overheating in a Laptop when Playing Games

 Your current power settings could be the reason why your laptop overheats when you are playing a game.
 You can try modifying them and see if that helps.
 Your CPU utilization changes afterwards, and that should help stop the overheating.

 Here’s what you have to do:

-- Go to the Processor power management section and set a lower value for ‘Maximum processor state’ (for instance, you can set it to 95 if it’s 100) and ‘Minimum processor state’ (some users suggest that setting the value to 5 did the trick for them).
+- Set a lower value for ‘Maximum processor state’ (for instance, you can set it to 95 if it’s 100) and ‘Minimum processor state’ (some users suggest that setting the value to 5 did the trick for them).

 Note: Take note of the current values so that you can change them back if you need to.

 - Click Apply > OK to save the changes.

 Gaming laptops have a dedicated graphics card in addition to the integrated graphics card.

 The dedicated graphics card is used when performing hardware-intensive tasks so as to ensure efficiency and balanced performance.
 However, it uses more power and thus produces more heat.
 When the cooling system is not sufficient or the room is not well ventilated, your PC begins to overheat while playing games.

 As a workaround, consider using the integrated GPU instead.
 Although the performance won’t be as good as with the dedicated GPU (meaning that you might not get the best gaming experience), it doesn’t use as much power and subsequently produces less heat.

 You can set the integrated GPU as the default processor through the control panel of your dedicated graphics software (such as Nvidia or AMD).